ttntm/ttntm/src/blog/2025/65-reading-list-redux.md

 I was very happy to have my reading list back, but I still hadn't found a replacement for Omnivore's newsletter subscriptions and RSS functionality.

-Regarding RSS, my needs are very simple: I want to add feeds, read their entries, and do that across devices.
+Regarding RSS, my needs are very simple - I want to:

+- add feeds
+- read their entries
+- do that across devices

 With that in mind, I eventually found {% ext "Qi Reader", "https://www.qireader.com" %}, which describes itself as "a modern RSS reader for the web".
 It's a minimal application focused on its core functionality, uBlock doesn't complain about a single thing (Umami instead of GA), and it comes with the added bonus of not having to install anything anywhere - I really like it so far, and it offers exactly what I was looking for.

 Newsletters... well, I actually didn't miss them at all.
 So, I decided to let my newsletter subscriptions die with Omnivore, and moved on.